 2. Not making your website mobile-friendly

-If you want to reduce the bounce rate for your eCommerce site, you first need to have links on your website.
+If you want to reduce the average bounce rate eCommerce website has, you first need to have links on your website.
 And if you want visitors to click them, the links simply should be clickable.
 It sounds like a no-brainer right?
 It isn’t.

 Many online stores forget that 53% of website traffic worldwide comes from mobile devices (tablets and smartphones of different sizes) and don’t make the mobile version of their website user-friendly.